epcis/epcis.dev/pages/docs/The-role-of-EPCIS-in-improving-supply-chain-customer-experience.md

 EPCIS stands for Electronic Product Code Information System.
 It is a standard developed by GS1, a global organization that provides standards for the supply chain industry.
 EPCIS allows businesses to track products as they move through the supply chain, enabling them to see where a product is at any given time.

 EPCIS works by using unique identification numbers called Electronic Product Codes (EPCs) to track products.
 Each product has a specific EPC, which is scanned and recorded at each point in the supply chain.
-This data is then stored in a centralized database, which can be accessed by authorized partners and customers.
+This data is then stored in a database, which can be accessed by authorized partners and customers.

 EPCIS provides businesses with real-time visibility into their supply chain.
 They can quickly identify and address issues that could lead to delays or errors, improving efficiency and reducing costs.